 It is a relief that we get decent vegetarian food both at Tirupati and Tirumala and that too at a nominal rate.
-Though the food served here is mainly South Indian. other cuisine like Punjabi and North Indian also available.
-And for accommodation, you have two options-either stay at Tirumala (where the temple situates) or at Tirupati.
+Though the food served here is mainly South Indian.
+Other cuisines like Punjabi and North Indian also available.
+And for accommodation, you have two options-either you stay at Tirumala (where the temple situates) or at Tirupati.
 The best option is staying at Tirupati as it has a variety of hotels suiting all pockets.
 Also, this will help you to explore other temples and attractions in Tirupati.
 In fact, the rates at Tirupati are so cheap when compared to other pilgrimage centers.
 You can find plenty of budget hotels at places around the railway station and the APSRTC bus stand.

 Comfortable darshan and offering of Seva are other concerns for a pilgrim.
 You need to be well aware of these facts too before proceeding your journey.
 But don't worry, I have written some detailed articles with relevant information, all based on my several trips to the hill temple better known as Tirupati Venkateswara Temple.
-Links of these articles are given in the box column above.
+Links to these articles are given in the box column above.
 Please read the same for more information on Tirupati.

 My Other Hubs/Articles on India's Great Temples & Pilgrimage Centers

 - India's Ten Magnificent and Most Popular Temples

 India is a great nation with lot of tourism potentialities.
 Apart from other attractions, it has a fine scope for making some great pilgrimage as the nation houses some wonderful temples.
 Read more.

 - Thanjavur, A Classic Display of Arts and Ancient Dra...